Robust Universal Inference For Misspecified Models: Background

 \section{Background}

-We let $X_1,\ldots, X_{n}$ be an i.i.d sample from a distribution $\truedist \in \trueclass$ defined on $\mathbb{R}^d$, and we let $\model$ denote our working statistical model.
-Throughout the paper, the collection of distributions $\trueclass$ will be quite general, typically only satisfying some weak regularity conditions.
+We let $X_1,\ldots, X_{n}$ be an i.i.d sample from a distribution $\truedist \in \trueclass$ , and we let $\model$ denote our working statistical model. {We assume that the distributions in $\model$ and $\trueclass$ have densities (denoted with lowercase symbols) with respect to a common dominating measure. } Throughout the paper, the collection of distributions $\trueclass$ will be quite general, typically only satisfying some weak regularity conditions.